Elevation: 9,759 ft

 This peak is not in the book.
 Published July 2019

-This peak is located due west of Center Mountain and the main Beaverhead Range crest.
+This peak is located due west of Center Mountain and the main Beaverhead Mountains Crest.
 It is an impressive summit by any measure and towers over an unnamed lake that forms the headwaters of Bohannon Creek.
 USGS Bohannon Spring

 Southeast Ridge, Class 2